AntczakEI/app-ads/_posts/2026-03-21-how-to-recover-between-two-training-sessions-in-one-day.md

 The point is not to turn recovery into another workout.
 The point is to come down cleanly.

-### 3. Start Thinking About Session Two Immediately
+If you tend to feel stiff between sessions, something like [10-Minute Mobility Routine: Daily Reset for Hips, Ankles, and Upper Back](/recovery/10-minute-mobility-routine/) can help too.

+## 3. Start thinking about session two immediately

 A lot of people act like session two is a completely separate day.

 It is not.

 The minute session one ends, you should already be asking: